cepdnaclk/e18-co227-Image-Data-Handling-System-for-Research-Group-B/docs/README.md

 ### Purpose of Our Project

 This is a support system for the project of building an AI-based web application for Oral Cavity Detection which is done by a team of E17 undergraduates.
 An AI-based tool needs a lot of images to train the model.
-But, A web-based application doesn't provide a convenient method for the doctors to capture the photographs of the oral cavities and upload them forthwith.
+But, A web-based application does not provide a convenient method for the doctors to capture the photographs of the oral cavities and upload them forthwith.
 This mobile application will be a solution to the aforementioned issue.

 ## Technology Stack
- **    **
+ \
  ![TrechStack Image](./images/ts.jpg)

 ## Solution Architecture